kene111/curacel_test/README.md

 1) dropping the toyota models with cars lower than 100 images.
 2) Using GANs to generate more image data for the lower classes.

+#### Models overall performance could be improved if given more time for hyperparameter tuning.